Tag: Richard Arkless

 Richard Arkless – 2016 Parliamentary Question to the Department for Culture, Media and Sport

-To ask the Secretary of State for Culture, Media and Sport, what steps his Department has taken to provide to internet service providers detailed information relating to the broadband Universal Services Obligation announced by the Prime Minister on 7 November 2015.
+To ask the Secretary of State for Culture, Media and Sport, what assistance the Government plans to provide to broadband suppliers to meet the terms of the Universal Services Obligation.

 Mr Edward Vaizey